jeff1st/mastermind/README.md

-/* This is a MASTERMIND GAME made to learn RUBY \n
+/* This is a MASTERMIND GAME made to learn RUBY */
-   You can play either from the 'coder place' nor the 'decoder place' \n At the end of each round, you will be asked if you wan't to play and which side you wan't to play \n
+/* You can play either from the 'coder place' nor the 'decoder place' */ /* At the end of each round, you will be asked if you wan't to play and which side you wan't to play */ /* */
-   \n
-   \n
+/* */
-   Scores are kept until you decide to leave the game \n
+/* Scores are kept until you decide to leave the game */ /* */
-   \n
-   Computer is pretty good as a decoder !! */
+/* Computer is pretty good as a decoder !! */